Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 10 Batch Processing.md

 What is a Stream Processing system?
 Stream processing is somewhere between online and offline/batch processing (so it is sometimes called near-real-time or nearline processing).
 Like a batch processing system, a stream processor consumes inputs and produces outputs (rather than responding to requests).
 However, a stream job operates on events shortly after they happen, whereas a batch job operates on a fixed set of input data.
 This difference allows stream processing systems to have lower latency than the equivalent batch systems

---- ANKI CARDS NEEDED FOR BELOW ---

-What is MapReduce?
-A batch processing algorithm published in 2004 which is a low-level programming model.

 What is the working set of a job?
 The amount of memory to which the job needs random access.
 For example, to process 64 bytes of log files quickly a program may need to read all 64 bytes into memory which would represent its working set.